vektorprime/ez-netflow/ez_netflow_cli/README.md

 ## Limitations
 These limitations are being worked on.
-- ~Only listens on UDP 2055.~
 - Only supports flexible netflow.
 - Only supports IPv4.
 - Requires waiting for an initial template (template data timeout in flow exporter config) before processing flows.

-- ~Flows from different sources are counted as unique.~

-### Crates
-utlizes the following crates:
-- rusqlite - for running the db in memory or saving to file
-- tabled - for pretty table views

 ## More Screenshots